The dock is a short walk to the center of town.

 Portrush (Irish: Port Rois, meaning "Promontory Port") is a resort town on the north coast of Northern Ireland.
 It's a good place to base yourself for a visit to the Giant's Causeway and the other attractions on the Irish North Coast.
 With a population of 6,372 i it is a small town, but in the summer months this number increases significantly with visiting tourists.

 Portrush is home to three fine sandy beaches, which normally have blue-flag status.
-The West Strand closest to the town centre is flanked by Barry's Amusement Park, which is the largest of it's kind in Ireland, dating back to 1925.
+The West Strand closest to the town center is flanked by Barry's Amusement Park, which is the largest of it's kind in Ireland, dating back to 1925.

-Royal Portrush Golf Club is recognised as one of the best link golf courses in the world.
+Royal Portrush Golf Club is recognized as one of the best link golf courses in the world.
 Rathmore Golf Club next door is also of an extremely high standard, and has a smaller 9-hole pitch and putt for the less experienced.

 It's a great place to explore on foot.

 Take a day trip to Rathlin Island and Ballycastle.
 Take the bus or drive to Ballycastle to catch the morning ferry.
 Return on the afternoon ferry, and explore the town of Ballycastle.